 FACEMASKS RECOMMENDED IN CITY HALL DUE TO HIGH COVID-19 TRANSMISSION RATE

-The use of facemasks is now recommended by the Los Angeles County Department of Public Health (LADPH) in indoor spaces including Malibu City Hall due to the County's high COVID-19 rates.
+The use of facemasks is now "individual preference" by the Los Angeles County Department of Public Health (LADPH) in indoor spaces including Malibu City Hall due to the County's high COVID-19 rates.
 As deaths and hospitalizations continue to rise in Los Angeles County, surpassing numbers seen at this time last year, Public Health officials are asking residents to play an important role in limiting the spread of COVID-19 during the holiday season by updating their vaccines, masking indoors, testing before gatherings, and staying home when sick.
 For more information, see the press release.

 city hall / general

 City Hall is open to the public.
 Regular City Hall hours are Monday through Thursday, 7:30 AM to 5:30 PM and Fridays 7:30 AM to 4:30 PM.
 Members of the public may come to City Hall without an appointment during public counter hours.
 An appointment will be needed for in-person assistance during any other hours.
 Appointments can be made online.
 The use of facemasks is now recommended while inside City Hall, in accordance with Los Angeles County Department of Public Health guidelines.

 - Planning: Monday through Friday, 8:00 AM - 12:00 PM, walk in.
 Other times by appointment only.

 - Permit Services: Monday through Friday, 8:00 AM – 12:00 PM, walk-in and appointment.
 Other times by appointment only.

 - Building Plan Check: Tuesday and Thursday, 8:00 AM – 12:00 PM, walk-in and appointment.
 Other times by appointment only.